 Which meditation is the Best for you?

-Meditation is like other physical practices like pushups, squats, walking, and swimming.
+Meditation is like other physical practices, like pushups, squats, walking, and swimming.
 In meditation, you must practice something without losing focus or wandering your mind.
 Like focusing on breathing in and out, focusing on a candle improves our focus on in-hand Tasks.
+A best meditation for me may not be the best meditation pose for you, because our bodies are different. so, you need to find out which among walking, lying, or chair meditation works for you.

 Unlike other physical activities, meditation has many benefits, like relaxing your mind and improving your sleep and anxiety.
 Meditation is a practice that connects you with yourself.
 So, if you are in a position that hurts your body, like your knees, hips, or back, you won’t be able to focus on meditation.